Career Planning

 Interview Question 6: How would your boss and coworkers describe you?

 The point of this question is to determine how well you work with coworkers in a team environment.
 This is yet another opportunity to discuss strengths you haven’t mentioned yet – your people skills!
-Interview Answer: Talk about traits that involve working with others, pitching in to help with projects, your strong work ethic and anything else you think your coworkers or boss might mention.
-Make sure, however, that these aren’t traits you’ve already stated.
+Interview Answer: Talk about traits that involve working with others, pitching in to help with projects, having a strong work ethic, and anything else you think your coworkers or boss might mention.
+However, ensure that these aren’t traits you’ve already stated.
 You don’t want to keep repeating yourself over and over again!

 Interview Question 7: What’s your biggest professional accomplishment to date?

 Remember the skills required section in the job posting?
 That’s what you should be recalling when this question is asked.
-The goal in this question is to show that you not only have those skills but have already accomplished some of them.
+This question aims to show that you not only have those skills but have already accomplished some of them.
 Interview Answer: When answering, think of concrete examples of accomplishments.
 Numbers and data are your friends here.
 For example, “My biggest professional accomplishments to date have been the new and innovative methods I came up with that resulted in traffic boosts to our company site.
-As our company’s social media coordinator, I utilized fresh posts, user engagement and content, which increased our site’s page views by 40% year over year in 2020.”
+As our company’s social media coordinator, I utilized fresh posts, user engagement, and content, which increased our site’s page views by 40% year over year in 2023.”

 Interview Question 8: In your opinion, what are your greatest strengths, professionally speaking?

 Most people often feel uncomfortable in answering this question.
 However, the job interview is all about YOU.
-Speak up and with confidence on your positive traits.
-Interview Answer: Be accurate and focus on sharing your true strengths, not what you think the interviewer wants to hear.
-Try as best you can to choose relevant strengths that are applicable to the position you’re interviewing for.
+Speak up and with confidence about your positive traits.
+Interview Answer: Be accurate and focus on sharing your strengths rather than what the interviewer wants to hear.
+Try as best you can to choose relevant strengths that apply to the position you’re interviewing for.
 Also, be as specific and professional as possible.
 Instead of saying you’re a “people person,” try saying you have experience in “team relationship building.”

 Interview Question 9: In your opinion, what are your greatest weaknesses, professionally speaking?

 This is likely one of the most dreaded questions out there.
-The point of this question – other than to weed out any candidates lacking a major skill – is to see if you are both honest and self-aware.
-Many people answer this question by answering with a positive spin such as, “I work too hard.”
+The point of this question – other than to weed out candidates lacking a primary skill – is to see if you are honest and self-aware.
+Many people answer this question positively, such as, “I work too hard.”
 Most interviewers will see through this immediately.
 Interview Answer: It’s best to be honest and straightforward by choosing something that you may struggle with but are working to improve.
 For example, “I’ve never been especially strong at building webpages, but I signed up to take a night course at a community college this summer to help improve my skills.”
 Also, naming a skill that may not be integral to the role you’re applying for will most likely not impact your chances of getting the job.

 Interview Question 10: How do you handle pressure or stressful situations at work?

-Undoubtedly, regardless of where you end up working, there will be times where stress or pressure is unavoidable.
+Undoubtedly, regardless of where you end up working, there will be times when stress or pressure is unavoidable.
 This question aims to determine how you will handle those times.
 Interview Answer: Your answer should demonstrate that you can – and will – be able to meet any given stressful situation by tackling it head-on with positivity and productivity.
-It’s also smart to discuss what you do for stress-reduction.
-You could say: “If I’m feeling overwhelmed, I create a to-do list, and it helps me feel like I have things under control.”
+It’s also smart to discuss what you do for stress reduction.
+You could say: “If I’m feeling overwhelmed, I create a to-do list, which helps me feel like I have things under control.”
 Alternatively, “When I’m stressed, I stop, count to ten, and take deep breaths.
 It’s simple, but it always calms me down.”
-Follow up by sharing an example of a work situation where you found yourself stressed and utilized one of your example techniques, handled it successfully and came out on top.
+Follow up by sharing an example of a work situation where you found yourself stressed.
+Use one of your example techniques, handle it successfully, and come out on top.

 Interview Question 11: What are your salary requirements?

-This is a question in which you should never enter blindly.
-Do pre-interview research on sites like Glassdoor and Payscale to find out what others in similar positions are being paid.
-Once you do this, you will have a salary range in your back pocket so you’re prepared to name a salary that’s acceptable for the position coupled with your skills, experience, and education.
+This is a question in which you should always refrain from entering mindlessly.
+Do pre-interview salary research on sites like Monster, Glassdoor and Payscale to find out what others in similar positions are being paid.
+Once you do this, you will have a salary range in your back pocket, so you’re prepared to name a salary that’s acceptable for the position, coupled with your skills, experience, and education.
 Interview Answer: Based on your research and the salary range you’ve researched, it’s recommended that you name the high end of the salary range you came up with.
 However, make sure the interviewer knows you are flexible with your number.
-This communicates that you feel your skills are valuable but you absolutely want the position and are open to negotiations.
+This communicates that you feel your skills are valuable, but you want the position and are open to negotiations.

 Interview Question 12: What other companies are you interviewing with?

-They are a variety of reasons companies ask this question.
+Companies ask this question for various reasons.
 Some want to sniff out the competition.
-Others are looking to find out if you are serious about working in their particular industry.
-Interview Answer: They best way to approach this question is to give a simple answer, without many specifics.
-For example, “I've applied for a job at a local retail company and I’m exploring a number of similar options within the communications industry.”
+Others want to find out if you are serious about working in their particular industry.
+Interview Answer: The best way to approach this question is to give a simple answer with few specifics.
+For example, “I've applied for a job at a local retail company, and I’m exploring several similar options within the communications industry.”

 Interview Question 13: Why are you leaving your current job?

 Hiring managers are naturally going to be curious about why you’re leaving a current role.
-While there are many good reasons to leave a job, some should be stated in an interview and most should not.
+While there are many good reasons to leave a job, some should be stated in an interview, and most should not.
 Interview Answer: You should never say that you’re leaving because your current position is a bad opportunity.
-Rather, say that the position you’re interviewing for is just too tempting to refuse.
+Rather, say that the position you’re interviewing for is too tempting to refuse.
 Don’t focus on how you dislike your current job or your current boss.
-Instead, simply focus on the positive attributes you like about the position you’re seeking.
-There are times where you will need to be honest about something negative, like if your department was eliminated from your company.
-Be candid and then refocus on the positive attributes of the new company.
+Instead, focus on the positive attributes you like about the position you’re seeking.
+There are times when you will need to be honest about something negative, like if your department was eliminated from your company.
+Be candid and then refocus on the new company's positive attributes.

 You Might Also Like